FronkonGames/fronkongames.github.io/content/store/retro/index.md

 {{< imagecenter src="/store/retro/ascii_1.jpg" >}}

+This tool will show you all the monospaced fonts you have on your system.
+If you don't have any, install one and click on '**Refresh**'.
+In addition to selecting the size of the characters in '**Size**', you can select the pattern to be used.
+As I mentioned before, this effect replaces blocks of pixels with characters according to their luminosity.
+The brighter the blocks, the more pixels the characters will be.
+The most common patterns are included in the tool, but you can use your own by selecting '_Custom_'.

+> All patterns start from the lowest luminosity, or density, to the highest.
+For example, a 10-character pattern represents 10 levels of brightness: " .:-=++*#%@".

 Finally, if you click on '**documentation**' (_20_) you will go to the online documentation.
 If you need support, you can send me an email to '_frokongames@gmail.com_' or you can click on '**support**' (_21_).
 If you need to reset all the effect values, click on '**Reset**' (_22_).

 {{< rawhtml >}}</br>{{< /rawhtml >}}{{< rawhtml >}}</br>{{< /rawhtml >}}